alexreardon/memoize-one/README.md

 ## Function argument equality

-By default, we apply our own _fast_ and _naive_ equality function to determine whether the arguments provided to your function are equal.
+By default, we apply our own _fast_ and _relatively naive_ equality function to determine whether the arguments provided to your function are equal.
 You can see the full code here: [are-inputs-equal.ts](https://github.com/alexreardon/memoize-one/blob/master/src/are-inputs-equal.ts).

 (By default) function arguments are considered equal if: